The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

-To achieve a reduction for any fixed $k > 9$, we simply repeat the following procedure $k-9$ times in the constructed graph: we add one perpetuation gadget along with an additional vertex $t$, and we add the necessary edges to form a $K_3$ with the vertices $x$, $t$ and the vertex $p$ of the newly added perpetuation gadget, designating $t$ as the new vertex $x$.
+To achieve a reduction for any fixed $k > 9$, we simply repeat the following two-step procedure $k-9$ times in the constructed graph: (i) we add one perpetuation gadget along with one additional vertex $t$; and (ii) we add the necessary edges to form a $K_3$ with the vertices $x$, $t$ and the vertex $p$ of the newly added perpetuation gadget, designating $t$ as the new vertex $x$.
 The proof of equivalence between the instances follows the same reasoning as the one presented for $k = 9$. \end{proof}